-Why are my radiators not heating when the central heating is on?
+What to do when your radiators are not heating when the central heating is on

 Radiators are fitted with thermostatic radiator valves that control the flow of hot water to that radiator.
 The settings for the valve range from 1 to 5 (5 is the hottest).
 The valve will shut off when the room reaches the desired temperature causing the radiator to cool.
 The radiator will only warm-up again when the room temperature starts to drop.

-What happens to the boiler if I run out of gas?
+What to do when the boiler runs out of gas

 If you have a pre payment gas meter and the gas supply is temporarily lost you may need to reset the boiler (follow the instructions above).